Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect Estimation for Heavy-Tailed Models

 \subsection{Extremal QTE Estimator}

-In the heavy-tailed case, the quantile extrapolation approach based on the approximation \eqref{ExtrapolationApprox} requires an estimate of the EVI.
-In the classical setting, the Hill estimator introduced by \cite{hill1975simple} is a common choice.
-In the potential outcome setting, however, the classical Hill estimator is not appropriate anymore due to confounding.
-Therefore, we propose to use the following causal Hill estimators
+Our extremal QTE estimator is based on the quantile extrapolation approach (see approximation \eqref{ExtrapolationApprox}), so estimators for the EVIs of the potential outcome distributions are required.
+In the classical setting, the Hill estimator introduced by \cite{hill1975simple} is a common choice for heavy-tailed cases.
+In the potential outcome setting, however, the classical Hill estimator is not appropriate due to confounding.
+Therefore, we propose the following causal Hill estimators that adjust for confounding via the estimated propensity score $\wh{\Pi}$ (see \eqref{SieveEstimatorPropensityScore}):

-where $k:= n\tau_n \to \infty$ and we will use notations $k$ and $\tau_n$ interchangeably throughout the paper.
-The idea of these causal Hill estimators is to estimate the EVIs of the potential outcome distributions by adjusting for confounding using the estimated propensity scores.

-\cite{zhang2018extremal} also proposed two EVI estimators for the short-tailed distributions in the supplementary material, one is the Pickands type estimator and one is the Hill type estimator.
-However, his goal of using the EVI estimator is to estimate the $0$-th QTE rather than extrapolation, and his Hill type estimator relies on the true propensity score.
-In the simulation part of Section~\ref{sec:simulations}, we implement the quantile extrapolation approach with his Pickands type estimator and compare it to our proposed method.
+\cite{zhang2018extremal} also proposed two EVI estimators for short-tailed distributions in his supplementary material, one is the Pickands type estimator and one is the Hill type estimator.
+Rather than extrapolation, his goal of using the EVI estimator is to estimate the $0$-th QTE, that is, the lower endpoint of the distribution.
+His Hill type estimator is moment-based, which also uses inverse propensity score weighting, but with the true propensity score.
+In the simulations in Section~\ref{sec:simulations}, we implement the quantile extrapolation approach with his Pickands type estimator and compare it to our proposed estimator~\eqref{hill_est}.